Nova Scotians grieve the Ste-Foy massacre and reject intolerance

-On Monday, January 30, 2017 many Nova Scotians woke up to the shocking news that six Muslim men -- fathers, businessmen, a university professor -- had been shot and killed while at prayers in the Centre Culturel Islamique de Québec in Québec City.
+On Monday, January 30, 2017 many Nova Scotians woke up to the shocking news that six Muslim men -- IT worker Mamadou Tanou Barry from Guinea; analyst and programmer Abdelkrim Hassane from Algeria; Laval chemical-engineering professor Khaled Belkacemi originally from Algeria; Aboubaker Thabti, a pharmacy worker; Azzeddine Soufiane a geologist from Morocco who ran a halal grocery store; and Ibrahima Barry from Guinea who worked for the Québec health-insurance bureau -- all were fathers, sons, husbands, and respected community members -- had been shot and killed while at prayers in the Centre Culturel Islamique de Québec in Ste-Foy, a suburb of Québec City.
 Five others were wounded and remain in hospital – two in critical condition.

-It was a shattering experience for the victims, their families, the members of the Muslim community in Quebec City and across the country, and for Canadians of every colour, creed, and faith.
+It was a shattering experience for the victims, their families, the members of the Muslim community in Québec City and across the country, and for Canadians of every colour, creed, and faith.

 In an act of grief, solidarity, sympathy, and conviction to oppose such macabre and senseless hatred and violence, Nova Scotians poured into the Grand Parade square in the heart of the city at the invitation of Halifax mayor Mike Savage and the members of the regional council.

-It was a mammoth gathering -- I estimated well over 2,000 -- the largest such assemblage I've ever witnessed in the Grand Parade (outside of entertainment events).
+It was a mammoth gathering -- I estimated well over 2,000 -- the largest such assemblage I've witnessed in the Grand Parade (outside of entertainment events).

 A sea of candles illuminated the square as the Mayor, the Nova Scotia Minister of Immigration, Lena Diab, Imam Abdelkader Tayebi of the Umma Mosque, Imam Zia Khan of the Centre for Islamic Development, and other members of the Muslim community spoke -- not only of the senseless violence committed in a house of prayer, but also of the warmth, compassion, and solidarity they had felt and experienced throughout the day from fellow clerics, officials, and citizens of the province.
 And importantly, of how for them Canada represented the antithesis of such intolerance and hatred.